 Newtown is a tiny town located in the state of Indiana.
 With a population of 218 people and just one neighborhood, Newtown is the 460th largest community in Indiana.

-Newtown is a blue-collar town, with 47.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Newtown, you'll notice that it is more blue-collar than most other communities in America.
+47.47% of Newtown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Newtown is a town of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Newtown who work in sales jobs (11.11%), office and administrative support (10.10%), and healthcare suport services (7.07%).

 The per capita income in Newtown in 2022 was $28,668, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $114,672 for a family of four.
 However, Newtown contains both very wealthy and poor people as well.